facjure/poetroid-prototype/README.md

 Poetroid - Prototype
 ====================

 A working prototype of the Poetroid platform to demonstrate how we can, together, curate, discover, tag, collect, and read poetry on _any_ device.
 You can also distribute the "app" as a single file through email or a Dropbox.
-No software to install, no logins, no Amazon or Apple or appstores or apps to download.
+No software to install, no logins, no Amazon or Apple or Apps to download.

-All your poety in your palms.
+Poetry in your palms.

 ## Abstract